 A journalist is defined as a person who writes for newspapers, magazines, or news websites or prepares news to be broadcast.
-A writer is defined as a person who writes books, stories, or articles as a job or regular occupation.”the distinguished travel writer Freya Stark“ or a person who writes in a specified way.”Dickens was a prolific writer.”
+A writer is defined as a person who writes books, stories, or articles as a job or regular occupation.” the distinguished travel writer Freya Stark“ or a person who writes in a specified way.”Dickens was a prolific writer.”

-I am beginning to see that writing has, somewhat, the same methodology.
-All writers have to find an interesting source—a character, a historical event, an idea or a specific niche; which enables them to tell the story.
+I am beginning to see that writing has, somewhat, of the same methodology.
+All writers have to find an interesting source—a character, a historical event, an idea, or a specific niche; which enables them to tell the story.
 If the writing is non-fictional, the writer has to insure their information is credible by corroborating research.

 Both have some common grounds: A journalist has many tasks, but those that are akin to a writer are:

 - Researching Articles

 - Writing, editing, and submitting copy